-H. 31 3/4 in.
-(80.65 cm)
+Dimensions: H. 31 3/4 in.
+(80.7 cm)

-Rogers Fund, 1923 (23.184)
+Credit Line: Rogers Fund, 1923

-The peristyle courtyards and gardens of the villas belonging to wealthy Romans were filled with fountains, sculpture, and monumental ornaments, such as this vase.
-Many of these decorative works were eclectic combinations of shapes and motifs drawn from Greek art that had been produced some five hundred years earlier.
-The six female figures that surround this vase are copies and adaptations taken from Greek (Attic) reliefs of the late fifth and fourth centuries B.C.
-On one side, two modestly wrapped maidens approach a girl playing a double flute.
-On the other side, three maenads, consorts of the god Dionysos, dance in abandon to the music of wooden clappers.
-The gnarled trees above the handles and the handle attachments in the form of satyrs' heads evoke a bacchic celebration in a woodland setting.
+drawn from the long, rich tradition of Greek art that had been produced some five hundred years earlier in the sixth and fifth centuries B.C.
+The six female figures that surround this vase are copies and adaptations taken from famous classical reliefs.
+On one side, two modestly wrapped maidens approach a girl playing a double flute, while on the other side, three maenads, followers of Dionysos, dance in abandon to the music of wooden clappers.
+Gnarled trees above the handles evoke an outdoor setting.